brian-w-ai/brian-w-ai/README.md

 - 👋 Hi, I’m @brian-w-ai
-- 👀 I’m interested in web and game dev
+- 👀 I’m interested in web and iOS dev
 - 🌱 I’m currently learning how to create a full stack app.
 - 📫 How to reach me brianai@ucsb.edu